krystal910/runanalysis/README.md

 -----

 ###Source Data
 If the dataset has not already been downloaded and unzipped, code has been provided (currently commented out in the R script) that will download and unzip the files to the current working directory.

-Once the source data is in the current working directory, the full `run_analysis.R` script can be executed.
-Details of what this script does is in the next section.
+Once the source data is in the current working directory, the full `run_analysis.R` script can be executed in one go (details below).

 ###Data Import
 The first step that this script performs is to import the relevant datasets: